-It's Fourth of July week, and although fireworks and parades are canceled in many towns this year, kids can still have plenty of patriotic fun.
-Keep everyone from preschoolers to teenagers entertained with these Fourth of July desserts, Independence Day crafts, virtual celebrations, and more.
+It's Fourth of July week, and many of the fireworks and parades have returned to our towns and cities in 2021.
+Still, kids can still have plenty of patriotic 4th of July fun at home, too.
+Keep everyone from preschoolers to teenagers entertained with these 4th of July desserts, Independence Day crafts, virtual celebrations, and more.
 Even if there are some fireworks in your area, families can complement the holiday with these quieter, craftier Fourth of July activities that many children appreciate more than big booms.

 Latest posts by Rebekah Yahoves